 Vinho Verde route

-The vinho verde, unique in the world, is an excellent reason to discover the northwest region of Portugal.
+The vinho verde, unique in the world, is an excellent reason to discover the northwest region of Portugal close to the Spanish border.
 In front of you you will have 34,000 hectares of fertile and rich land, in an area that has traditionally been known as 'between Douro-e-Minho'.
 It is a landscape with a predominantly green colour and its "capital" is Ponte de Lima, whose mountains and valleys have created an orchard of vineyards.

 Whether you choose a white or a red wine, you will find that it is a very light wine, especially aromatic, that is drunk fresh and that will perfectly accompany your fish or seafood.